sheyne2014/shadcn-forex-review/VERCEL-DEPLOYMENT.md

 1. Ensure all dependencies are correctly listed in package.json
 2. Check that all required environment variables are set
 3. Review the build logs for specific errors
+4. If you see errors about regions, ensure you're using a single region as described above

 ### Runtime Errors